ethicalabs-ai/kurtis/README.md

 # Kurtis

-**Kurtis** is ax experimental training, evaluation and inference tool for small-language models (SLMs).
+**Kurtis** is an experimental training, evaluation and inference tool for small-language models (SLMs).

 ![Kurtis in action - Evaluation](images/screenshots/kurtis-eval.png)
 ![Kurtis in action - Chat](images/screenshots/kurtis-chat.png)